nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 Banks traditionally don't like dealing people without a fixed address.

-Also all communications can be handled online (managing my affairs in other countries though feels like a big tedious clusterfuck).
+Also all communications can be handled online (managing my affairs in other countries though feels like a big tedious "clusterfuck", and sometimes its not even possible).

 You have a personal eesti.ee email address issued to yourself and also one for the company that you have registered.
 It's gotta be better than GMAIL (I've had issues with GMAIL in the past).
 Not to mention it filters out spam.